 I asked instrument maker and master carpenter Stewart Port to work on this project with me, and we created the cart with a base made of rigid steel, which was both light, strong enough to hold the actors, and could be easily disassembled.
 Over this steel armature I used recycled materials and wood to decorate the exterior of the cart.
 Port created 3 musical instruments out of recycled materials.

 This brilliant production of Liz Duffy Adam’s Dog Act was workshopped at Bay Area Playwrights Festival and premiered with Shotgun Theatre, directed by Kent Nicholson, set by Praba Pilar and Stewart Port, lights by Rob Anderson, costumes by Valera Coble and cast made up of: Beth Donohue, Richard Bolster, Eric Burns, Dave Maier, Dianne Manning, and Rami Margron.
 This production won the prestigious 2005 Will Glickman Award for best new play to premiere in the Bay Area in 2004.

 Computers Are A Girl’s Best Friend

-I created this costume from CD Roms mailed to me and my friends by AOL and Netscape.
-I wore it during the performance, where it created a mirror ball effect.
-I also exhibited the dress at Galeria de la Raza and the Thoreau Center for Sustainability.
-Images are from those two exhibitions.
-In the Galeria de la Raza exhibition, it was placed on a rotating base, and shown in the window.
-I created the rotating base with help from the Tinkerer’s Workshop in Berkeley, California.
+I created this costume from the hundreds of CD Roms mailed to me and my friends by AOL and Netscape.
+We received these almost daily in the late 1990s, and most people threw them im the garbage.
+I upcycled dozens of them into a reflective disco ball dress for my performance Computers Are A Girl’s Best Friend.
+I wore it during the performance in numerous locations, including the Museum of World Culture in Gothenberg, Sweden, and exhibited the dress at Galeria de la Raza and the Thoreau Center for Sustainability.
+In the Galeria de la Raza exhibition, I placed it in the window on a rotating base, which I created with help from the Tinkerer’s Workshop in Berkeley, California.